YSanchezAraujo/SoftmaxRegression.jl/README.md

 est = fit_softmax(X, y);

 # a version with an l2-penalty
+# penalties must be >= 0, with larger penalties resulting in more regularization
 est = fit_softmax(X, y, 0.7);

 # est will be a tuple, check it's names to get accuracy, predictions, estimated coefficient weights (betas), ect.